it-innovation/sam/doc/concepts.rst

   .. image:: _images/factory.png

 .. note::
-   These diagrams use the SAM colour scheme:
+   These diagrams use the SAM notation:

    * An object in red text indicates an object with unknown behaviour.
+   * A green arrow represents a reference that was invoked.
+   * A black arrow represents a reference that was not invoked.
    * A solid arrow represents a reference stored in a field on the object.
    * A dashed arrow represents a reference held in a local variable of an invocation.

+   See :ref:`graphing` for more information.

 Without modelling invocations we could only say that the factory creates newTasksForA and newTasksForOthers and that it may return both to its callers.
 The behaviour of an object